 If you innovate and build off the base software, you might create something that’s useful for the small business down the street.
 They can then take what you’ve done and build something even better and benefit you.

 You have the knowledge of the world’s best developers at the tips of your fingers when you’re using open-source.
 When you use proprietary software, you’re giving up that knowledge base and that innovative spirit.
-You’re also giving up that community built support.
+You’re also giving up that community-built support.

 Consider it this way: your developers might be top-notch, but they’re still human and they might miss a bug.
 But when hundreds of developers have their eyes on a piece of software, then they’ll find bugs your guys might have missed.

 With the self-hosted version, nothing is locked away.
-You can use all the tools or few of the tools.
+You can use all the tools or some of the tools.
 You get the API and SKD documentation which will help your team customize the software to fit your needs.

 With Bitrix24’s open-source software, you can use your own brand including logo, colors, and background images.
 Create your own portal templates, take advantage of native integrations with the likes of Office 365, MS Exchange, etc, and integrate with any ERP.
 The backend is powerful and it includes a full-featured CMS.